There are a lot of scammy or low-quality brands in the delta 8 THC space to watch out for.

 A third-party test is done to take a snapshot of the contents of the final product.
 It’s the only way to prove these chemicals have been removed in their entirety.
 It’s also used to back up the company’s claims in terms of the delta 9 THC and delta 8 THC concentrations.

-In order for a test to be considered “third-party,” it needs to be performed by an independent company that has no affiliation with the manufacturer.
+For a test to be considered “third-party,” it needs to be performed by an independent company that has no affiliation with the manufacturer.
 There are several of these labs in the US that provide unbiased analysis for a variety of cannabis products.

 We recommend you avoid buying any products from companies that don’t provide up-to-date third-party tests for every batch.

 It’s also a good idea to check out what other people are saying online.
-The delta 8 THC market is very new, but there’s a fairly active community of passionate and knowledgeable delta 8 users on forums like Reddit (/r/delta8/).
+The Delta 8 THC market is very new, but there’s a fairly active community of passionate and knowledgeable delta 8 users on forums like Reddit (/r/delta8/).

 Do a quick search for the brand and check out what past customers are saying about the brand.